CDAGaming/CraftPresence-Mirror/README.md

 ___

+### Player Coordinate Placeholders

+These placeholders translate to the `&COORDS&` Placeholder from the `Player Coordinate Placeholder` setting within the Config Gui.

+If you wish to use these placeholders on their own, you can do so via the `&SERVER:PLAYERINFO:COORDS:[placeholderName]&` format.

+Example: `&SERVER:PLAYERINFO:COORDS:xPosition&` == `&xPosition&`

+* `&xPosition&` - Your current in-game X position
+* `&yPosition&` - Your current in-game Y position
+* `&zPosition&` - Your current in-game Z position

+___

+### Player Health Placeholders

+These placeholders translate to the `&HEALTH&` Placeholder from the `Player Health Placeholder` setting within the Config Gui.

+If you wish to use these placeholders on their own, you can do so via the `&SERVER:PLAYERINFO:HEALTH:[placeholderName]&` format.

+Example: `&SERVER:PLAYERINFO:HEALTH:CURRENT&` == `&CURRENT&`

+* `&CURRENT&` - Your current in-game health
+* `&MAX&` - Your current in-game maximum health

+___

 ### World Info Placeholders

 These placeholders translate to the `&WORLDINFO&` Placeholder from the `Server Settings` menu (Or `Status Messages::Singleplayer Game Message`) within the Config Gui.